-I have read the information in my respective program description section in the Mount Saint Vincent University Undergraduate Academic Calendar and the Student Guide for the Arts and Science Internship Program and I agree to abide by this information during my participation in the Arts and Science Internship Program.
-I understand that failure to comply with any of the above can result in my being required to withdraw from the Arts and Science Internship Program.
+I have read the information in my respective program description section in the Mount Academic Calendar and the Student Guide to Co-operative Education and I agree to abide by this information during my participation in the Co-operative Education Program.
+I understand that failure to comply with any of the above can result in my being required to withdraw from the Co-operative Education Program.